raphlinus/raphlinus.github.io/_posts/2019-11-21-reactive-ui.md

 I actually want to say a lot more about this, because longer term plans include moving this from trace to stored, and in particular with the stored nodes resident on the GPU.
 But this is, as you might imagine, a pretty big topic.

 Actually talking about the render object to draw stage reminds me of some more general things I wanted to say about this stage.
 While this is basically the place to apply theme state, it tends to be a fairly local transformation.
 And I would say this transformation generally follows common patterns: basically each node type *expands* to generally more nodes in the draw tree.
-So one button node will transform to nodes for the button background, the outline, the button text, etc.
+So one button node will transform to nodes for the button background, the outline, the button text, etc. I'll call this an "expand-style" transformation, and when the output stage is implemented by calling "emit" functions on an API, the most natural representation is just functions that call other functions.

 The other general topic I left out was the question of how a schema for the trees might be represented in the language's type system (if it has one).
 In druid, the app state tree has a particular type, `T` with a `Data` bound.
 The widget tree is an interesting hybrid, each node is a `Box<dyn Widget>`, but then those widgets have an additional type parameter, which represents the focus of the corresponding data subtree.
 So at that stage the types include bits and pieces reflecting the transformation from app state to widgets.
 And the schema of the draw tree is represented as the signature of the piet RenderContext trait.